Samsung Galaxy Note 8: 4K Display Confirmed As First Official Statements On Flagship Phablet Get Released

 Perhaps what is most interesting about current Note 8 rumors, however, are speculations stating that the upcoming phablet would be equipped with a fully revamped S-Pen.
 As noted by numerous Samsung fans, it is the S-Pen that truly makes the Galaxy Note 8 unique.
 Thus, if the South Korean tech giant could manage to reinvent its flagship phablet’s most distinct feature, it could very well reinvent its damaged brand as well.

 The Samsung Galaxy Note 8 would most likely be a massive hit among consumers this 2017.
-After all, prior to the extremely embarrassing Note 7 fiasco, Samsung’s Note series were the devices to beat in terms of raw power, design and productivity.
+After all, prior to the extremely embarrassing Note 7 fiasco, Samsung’s Note series were the devices to beat in terms of raw power, design, and productivity.
 The Note 8 is arguably Samsung’s most important device in years, but if rumors are true and if the reports of the device’s official announcements are accurate, then Samsung’s future in the phablet market might as well be set in stone.

 [Featured Image by I AM NIKOM/Shutterstock]